mattvenn/openlane_summary/README.md

 * If you are using a newer version of OpenLANE that uses numbered output files, you will need to add the --numbered argument
 * Ensure OPENLANE_ROOT and PDK_ROOT are set correctly

+# Requirements

+* KLayout for most of the views
+* GDS3D for 3D GDS view: https://github.com/trilomix/GDS3D

 # Show all skywater cells with KLayout

 * This is useful for demonstrations, use the --show-sky130 argument to show all standard cells.